Kent1/Horaires/lib/README.md

 # Construction of a feasible timetable

-This librairy is written in C to benefit of the good performance of this langage.
-It contains functions to construct and solve the graph coloring problem, and so obtain a feasible timetable.
+This librairy is written in C to benefit of the good performance of this language.

+graph_heuristics contains functions to construct and solve the graph coloring problem, and so obtain a feasible timetable.
 The feasible timetable also have room assigned in a possible way.

+ils_heuristics contains functions to improve the feasible timetable with iterative local search heuristic.
+It computes soft constraints based fitness of the timetable.

 ## Hard constraints